Twisted Bilayer Graphene in Commensurate Angles: The setting and results

-We will single out the rotation by $\frac{2\pi}{3}$, by denoting $R=R_{\frac{2}{3}\pi}$, and the corresponding operator we will denote by $\calR$.
-The points of high symmetry in the Brillouin zone will be of particular importance- these are points where rotation by $R$ results in a shift by the dual lattice:
+and we denote the corresponding operator by $\calR_{\theta}$, that is $\calR_{\theta} f(x)=f(R_{-\theta}x)$.
+We single out the rotation by $\frac{2\pi}{3}$, by denoting $R=R_{\frac{2}{3}\pi}$, and the corresponding operator we denote by $\calR$.
+The points of high symmetry in the Brillouin zone are of particular importance- these are points where rotation by $R$ results in a shift by the dual lattice:

-Moreover, we can decompose it into three disjoint orbits:
+Moreover, we can decompose it into three disjoint orbits

-We will consider the shift operators by the appropriate point of high symmetry.
-For $\vec{a}\in \bbR^2$, we may consider the translation operator $\calT_{\vec{a}}$ given by